This certificate gives you a skillset that includes the day-to-day financial operations tasks carried out by small- to

 Delve into receivables, capital assets, current and long-term liabilities, corporations, partnerships, statement of cash flow and financial statement analysis.
 Pre-requisites: Accounting Basics 1.
 Software requirements: Microsoft Word and Excel.

 This introduction to federal income tax in a Canadian setting examines employment income, business income, income from property, investment income and capital gains.
 Personal tax returns for individuals will be completed both manually and using a tax preparation software program.
-Pre-requisite: Accounting Basics 1.
+Required: Strong fundamental accounting skills as these will not be reviewed for this course.
 Supplied software used in this course is available for PCs only.

 This course introduces managerial accounting concepts and terminology including the elements of a job costing system, the application of cost-volume-profit analysis, and the application of job order costing, process costing, and activity-based costing.
 Recommended: Previous accounting courses or a background in accounting/bookkeeping.

 Learn all facets of payroll administration, such as maintaining payroll records, salaried, hourly, commission and contract workers taxable benefits, deductions preparation of payroll journal entries, preparation of Record of Employment, preparation of T4's and T4 Summary, Workers' Compensation, Employment Standards, and validate the use of Computerized Payroll.

 Familiarize yourself with your computer's hardware and software.
 Topics include file management, security risks, utility programs, various web browsers and cloud services, and the basics of using Microsoft Word, PowerPoint and Excel.
 Software required: Windows, Microsoft Office 2016, 2019 or 365.
 MAC users will not be supported in this course.
 Version 2013 no longer supported.

 Advance from an accounting technician or a financial specialist to a role as entrepreneur, acting as a general manager.
 Emphasis is on developing a broad understanding of those accounting and financial management concepts and terminologies which will serve you in the course of starting and operating a small business.